 Almost a decade later I found out that the über disappointing Sex and the City 2 was shot entirely in Morocco (not Abu Dhabi as scripted – none of the Emirates countries would give them permission to film) and that tiny spark grew a little bigger; a little hotter.
 Riding a camel across sand dunes the colour of smoked paprika (like Carrie and the girls) isn’t just for those rugged National Geographic Explorer types.
 It’s also for glamorous jet-setters and pampered princesses!

 So what’s holding me back?
 Why haven’t I bought that plane ticket on a flight destined for North Africa?
 Booked that room in a palace-like Riad?
 As alluring as Morocco is, it’s also much more ‘foreign’ than the cobblestone streets of Western Europe.
 It’s got a gritty side to it, and frankly, as a female traveler, I’m a little unnerved by the idea of traveling alone in an Islāmic country where Arabic is the official script and one of two official languages.
-That’s not to say Morocco isn’t safe – just that I’m hesitant to go there without an excellent guide to help ease the culture shock.
+That’s not to say Morocco is or isn’t safe – just that I’m hesitant to go there without an excellent guide to help ease the culture shock.

 Enter Dream My Destiny, a luxe tour company ready to hand me Morocco on a beautiful platter.